 For details of Residential Halls, please refer to Academic Support and Examinations Section of the Registry.

-The University has four Residential Colleges on Lung Wah Street, Kennedy Town, providing 712 single rooms, 526 double rooms and 36 disabled rooms for 1,800 local, mainland and overseas students.
-It is targeted that 50% of places would be offered to postgraduate students.
+The University has four Residential Colleges in Jockey Club Student Village III on Lung Wah Street, Kennedy Town for 1,800 students, with around half of the places assigned to postgraduates in programmes funded by the government.
 The colleges allow students to engage with the community and provide opportunities for in-depth academic and cultural exchange.
 For more information, please refer to the Residential Colleges website.

 *Only research postgraduates and taught postgraduates programmes supported by the Hong Kong Government are eligible to University housing.